Melchizedek I of Georgia

-Melchizedek I (მელქისედეკ I) was the first Catholicos-Patriarch of All Georgia, from 1010 to 1033, reigning from Ani.
-He is revered as a saint by the Georgian Orthodox Church.
-Before him, heads of the Georgian Church only bore the title of Catholicos of Kartli.
-The unification of Georgia into a single kingdom by Bagrat III (r.
-975–1014) led to the change in title.
+Melchizedek I (მელქისედეკ I) was the first Catholicos-Patriarch of All Georgia, serving from c.
+1010 to 1033, and was based in Ani.
+He is venerated as a saint by the Eastern Orthodox Church.
+Prior to his tenure, the heads of the Georgian Church bore the title of Catholicos of Kartli.
+The unification of Georgia into a single kingdom under Bagrat III (r.
+975–1014) contributed to the adoption of the combined title of Catholicos-Patriarch.